marcgg/marcgg.github.com/_posts/2013-04-22-what-i-learned-teaching-web.md

 who started giving classes to young entrepreneurs via [leeaarn](http://leeaarn.com/) and it seemed pretty cool.
-One thing lead to another and I decided it would be a good experiment to take this blog post even further and actually try to create a serie of classes to teach something to non developers.
+One thing lead to another and I decided it would be a good experiment to take this blog post even further and actually try to create a series of classes to teach something to non developers.

 ## The Class